 I ve found the best technique is the half and half – put more of the coals to one side, so you have a-hot side and a cooler side.
 It will make a huge difference.
 Cook the meat until charred in the “hot side” then let it cook to perfect level of doneness in the “cool spot.”

-I put a roasting try on top to use as a hot box to keep food ready to serve
+I put a roasting try covered with foil on top to use as a hot box to keep food ready to serve

 6 seconds = low heat